corelight/json-tcp-lb/README.md

-# json tcp proxy
+# json tcp lb

-This is a simple line based tcp proxy.
+This is a simple line based tcp load balancing proxy.
 It is designed to work with newline delimited json, but will work with any line based protocol.

 This is different from a basic TCP proxy in that it will load balance data in a